chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 <div style="text-align:center"><img src ="tutorial-images/led-connect.jpg" width="99%" height="99%" /></div>

 # Preparing The Raspberry Pi for VeinCam (The Quick Way)
 Download a program called [Etcher](https://etcher.io/) which is available on all desktop platforms.
 Etcher is a simple tool to flash ISO files to USBs and SD Cards.
-Also download the ISO file found [here - FIX THE LINK](/Software/System-Image) and save it to you computer.
+Also download the ISO file found [here](https://drive.google.com/file/d/1dWCqL9uJaJdlJALsTNYojDlLWLJRyn4l/view?usp=sharing) and save it to you computer.

 Run Etcher once it is installed, and insert the microSD card into your computer - most microSD cards come with an SD Card adapter to make this easier, and Etcher will auto-detect the card within a few seconds.
 Click the 'Select Image' button and navigate to where you downloaded and saved the ISO file.